Cyberbit-7/alohomora/README.md

 ### Exiting the Exploit
 To exit the exploit and use the Chromebook normally, simply hold down the Power button on the left side of your Chromebook, then click "Sign-out"

-### Circumventing Network Blocks/Firewalls
-While using school Wi-Fi, network blocks for things like GeForce NOW and Coolmathgames (if anyone still plays that) may still be present.
-To circumvent this, you will need to download a VPN extension.
-Most VPN extensions are also blocked, but Windscribe has been found to work, linked here: https://tinyurl.com/28xv8jp8.
-Windscribe does have limited bandwidth to 10GB, but there are many promo codes that give you an additional 30 GB Each.
-You will also need to create a Windscribe account. uVPN also works, linked here: http://tinyurl.com/t5kktukv.
-The only available free servers are located in Europe, so latency and availability for websites like Netflix will be affected.
-The Madrid server has been found to have the lowest latency, while the Milan server retains most popular Netflix shows due to Italian entertainment laws.
-If you are using Windscribe, turn off the VPN in the extension bar on the top right when a VPN is not needed, such as when accessing websites that are not network-blocked.

 ### Taking a Screenshot
 To take a screenshot or screen recording, you need to use an extension, since the Alohomora exploit unfortunately disables the normal ChromeOS screenshot capability.
 I highly suggest using Awesome Screenshot, linked here: https://tinyurl.com/5863bna4.
 The process of taking a screenshot is a bit more complicated, but is still quite simple to understand.
 Take a screenshot by clicking on the extension in the top right, then clicking "Capture" and then click either "Visible Part" or "Selected Area".
 After you take your screenshot, a new tab should appear allowing you to view and edit your screenshot.
 Click "Done", then click "Download".
 Your screenshot should now be saved in your files.